nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Before you run the application for the **first time**, ensure that your _home folder_ **does not contain** a `config.json` and `preferences.json` file.
 If it does, delete them.

-1. Open a command terminal, `cd` into the folder that you put the jar file in.
+1. Open a command terminal, `cd` into the folder that you put the `.jar` file in.
-   * For example, if the jar file is still in the Downloads folder, type `cd Downloads`
+   * For example, if the `.jar` file is still in the Downloads folder, type `cd Downloads`

 1. Use the `java -jar ugteach.jar` command to run the application.<br><br>
    A GUI similar to the image shown below should appear in a few seconds.
 Note how the app contains some sample data.